tom-seddon/ghouls-tng/README.md

   scoring mechanic for ascending/descending is inverted.
 When not inverted, climbing 1 row gets you 5 points, and dropping 1 row loses you 5 points; when inverted, it's the other way round.
-You may want to changethis if your level starts at the top of the screen and finishes at the bottom
+You may want to change this if your level starts at the top of the screen and finishes at the bottom

 ### Glitches and oddities